rocky1638/digital-garden/content/leetcode/138-copy-list-with-random-pointer.md

 - `random_index`: the index of the node (range from `0` to `n-1`) that the `random` pointer points to, or `null` if it does not point to any node.

 Your code will **only** be given the `head` of the original linked list.

+## solution

+We keep a hash table that maps the old nodes to the new nodes.
+Optionally, we can use the `id()` function to key by the memory addresses of the old nodes.

 ```python
 class Solution: